-All Prince George’s County Rental Licenses, including Multifamily Rental Licenses, are processed in Momentum, the County's new online system.
-The new system allows customers to submit applications, upload documentation and make payments online.
-When the applications have been reviewed and approved, customers will be able to print their licenses at work or at home.
+All Prince George’s County Rental Licenses, including Multifamily Rental Licenses, are processed in Momentum, the County's online system.
+The system allows customers to submit applications, upload documentation and make payments online.
+When the applications have been reviewed and approved, the temporary and permanent licenses are issued and sent in the application’s attachments.
+Customers will be able to print their licenses at work or at home.

 Any property containing 3 or more dwelling units is considered a multifamily property.
-A multifamily rental license is $75 per unit for a 2-year license.
+Please view the DPIE Fee Schedule for the cost of a Multifamily Rental License; the cost is per unit for a 2-year license.

 Inspections are required prior to issuance of any license.

-To file a complaint, please call 311.
+To file a complaint, call PGC311 at 3-1-1.
 Please include the address of the property in question and a brief description of the alleged complaint.